LeBlob2/Private-Password-Manager/README.md

 Go to your IDE open the main.py file and run from there

 ### Terminal
-cd to where all 3 files are stored and run python and in python shell run main.py
+cd to where all 3 files are stored and run "python main.py"